luyadev/luya.io/docs/guide/concepts/elements.md

 # HTML Elements

-The basic idea behind the `\luya\web\Element` component is based on a behavior known from **AngularJS Directives**.
+The basic idea behind the <class name="luya\web\Element" /> component is based on a behavior known from **AngularJS Directives**.
 In a huge web project you have several HTML parts you may have to use in several locations but with different contents.
 Lets assume you have a teaser box which contains a title and a picture.
 So variables are the picture and the title, but the HTML base will be the same on all pages.

 Basic example of a HTML partial wich will be reused in different pages with different contents: